BNP to book 5.8 billion euro charge related to U.S. settlement

-PARIS France's biggest listed bank BNP Paribas (BNPP.PA) expects to book a charge of 5.8 billion euros (4.64 billion pounds) in the second quarter related to its settlement of a U.S. criminal charge over sanctions violations.
+PARIS France's biggest listed bank BNP Paribas (BNPP.PA) expects to book a charge of 5.8 billion euros ($7.91 billion) in the second quarter related to its settlement of a U.S. criminal charge over sanctions violations.

 BNP agreed to pay a total of $8.97 billion in relation to violations of certain U.S. laws and regulations regarding economic sanctions against certain countries and related record keeping.